kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Unrestricted.md

 - After load screen, Hard Buffer to skip CS
 - Save Teleport or Hard Buffer to skip Mandalore CS
+- Save Teleport to Residential East
+- Set up the Ravager Coordinate Warp:
+  - *Party: Add Kreia (Keep Atton)*
+  - Activate Solo Mode
-- Save Teleport through Residential East and Entertainment Module to Dock Module
+  - As MC, Save Teleport up the left side and use Force Storm to attack the group of Sith
+    - This draws fire away from Kreia
+  - Swap to Atton and make sure he's on the right half of the hallway just past the archway to Residential West
+  - Swap to Kreia and Save Teleport all the way down the right side into the far right corner of the hallway (on the same wall as the Apartments B door)
+  - While running into the corner as Kreia, **Make a Hardsave**
+- Swap to MC and enter the Entertainment Module
-- Mandalore and Visas accost you
+- Save Teleport towards the Dock Module until Mandalore accosts you
 - *Party: Keep Visas*
 - Run forward and Mandalore accosts you again